ccontavalli/sys-scripts/README.md

 Managing encrypted volumes
 ==========================

-Let's say you have a linux server in a remote datacenter.
-Let's say you want to be able to reboot this server easily, while still keeping all your data encrypted.
-A common way to achieve this is to:
+Let's say you have a linux server in a remote datacenter and you want to keep all of your users data encrypted, while still maintaining the ability to reboot the system without being there, a common solution is to:

 1. Have an encrypted root that can boot without manual interactions.
 From this root, start ssh and only basic services.